 Need-based financial aid is determined by demonstrated need and based on the information provided on the CSS Profile and the FAFSA.

 Tulane is committed to making a world-class education accessible to all students who qualify to attend, regardless of family income.
-Tulane offers “no loan” tuition to students whose families have adjusted gross incomes less than $75,000 per year and who complete the two required financial aid application forms (the FAFSA and the CSS Profile) by the suggested deadline of February 15th.
+Tulane offers “no loan” tuition to students whose families have adjusted gross incomes less than $75,000 per year and who complete the two required financial aid application forms (the FAFSA and the CSS Profile) by February 15th.
 For qualifying students, Tulane ensures that the cost of tuition, fees, books, and transportation will be met with a combination of Tulane scholarship, the family’s institutional expected family contribution (EFC), and certain federal grants and/or ROTC scholarship.

 Visit our Merit Scholarships page for details on merit aid.